ISAITB/docs-itb-ta/source/conformanceDashboard/index.rst

 * **View per organisation**, displaying all statements grouped and split according to their specifications for a specific organisation.
   This approach is best if you are interested in a specific organisation.
-* **Detailed tabular view**, displaying all statements for all organisations as a flat table.
+* **List view**, displaying all statements for all organisations as a flat table.
 This approach os more suitable if you want to make complex filtering covering both organisations and specifications.

 The default dashboard presentation is **per organisation**, considering that this is the most common dashboard use case.
-You can switch between both dashboard presentation modes by toggling the **View per organisation** control from the page's header.
+You can switch between both dashboard presentation modes by toggling the **List view** control from the page's header.

 .. figure:: ../screenshots/admin_conformance_dashboard_banner.png
   :align: center